davidgasquez/handbook/Teamwork.md

 	- Decisions.
 Context and rationale can be documented in a durable location.
 		- Each team should [keep a changelog](https://keepachangelog.com/en/1.0.0/).
 [The company too](https://medium.com/linear-app/startups-write-changelogs-c6a1d2ff4820). ^473cb4
 		- Aim to [confirm and log decisions](https://understandlegacycode.com/blog/earn-maintainers-esteem-with-adrs/) to move them forward.
+		- Show your work.
+Capture who made what decision and when, along with a detailed, but _concise_ description of why and how that decision was made.
 		- Consistent changelogs also communicate new features, the value they get from your product, and your commitment to improving it.
 	- [[Meetings]] agendas and conclusions.
 	- Responsibilities.
 Things that aren't your fault can still be your responsibility.